Megyn Kelly's epic clash with Newt Gingrich

 The conversation ended with Kelly asserting that Gingrich -- a paid Fox News contributor -- had "anger issues."

+Trump promoted the tense interview Wednesday morning, all but guaranteeing it will get more attention.
+During a ribbon-cutting at his new hotel in Washington, D.C., Trump singled out Gingrich and said "congratulations, Newt, on last night.
+That was an amazing interview."

+"We don't play games, Newt, right?
+We don't play games," he added.

-The segment shocked viewers and lit up social media.
+The segment shocked viewers and lit up social media Tuesday night and Wednesday morning.

 "There is a hot gender war underway," MSNBC's Nicolle Wallace tweeted afterward, taking Kelly's side.